 Anger: is bottling it up bad for us?

 Where does anger come from?
-And is expressing it good for us?
+And is anger management helpful, or is it sometimes better to express it?
 We ask the experts.

 Anger is a familiar, yet usually unwelcome or uncomfortable feeling.
 A car pulls out in front of you when you’re driving, or you have an argument with your partner.
 Your muscles tense, your heart races, you may even raise your voice or start to shake with emotion.